albertoorozco2/KQRtag/README.md

 ## Versioning

-We use are developing this software, it is beta version.
+We are developing this software, it is beta version.

 ## Authors